 Master of Music Education: Traditional

 The master of music education in music (M.M.E.), traditional program, is designed to prepare students for increasing responsibilities in the field of music teaching.
-Applicants of this degree plan must hold initial teacher certification (Alabama Class B or its equivalent).
+Applicants for this degree plan must hold initial teacher certification (Alabama Class B or its equivalent).
 Class A teacher certification is granted by the Alabama State Department of Education (ALSDE) upon meeting the Alabama Quality Teaching Standards (AQTS).

 Teachers will submit the following in preparation for entrance into the traditional format of the M.M.E.
 Note: M.M.E. applicants must currently hold a bachelor’s degree in music education, including a student teaching experience, and a state sponsored teacher’s licensure.